Dr. David Grandis

 the Wooster Symphony Chamber Orchestra.
 While attending Bowling Green State University, she studied cello with Dr. Alan Smith, conducting with Dr. Emily Freeman Brown, and earned her Bachelors of Music in Music Education.
 In addition to earning her music degree, Mrs. Nixon has also

 earned her Orff Certification and is working on Suzuki Certification.
 Mrs. Nixon taught Summer Institute for Strings at Bowling Green State University, assisted teaching string programs in Bowling Green, Ohio and Toledo, Ohio and taught orchestra and music theory at The Magnet School for the Arts in Newport News, Virginia.
 Mrs. Nixon also judged Assessments for Newport News Public and Williamsburg/James City County Schools and conducted the Newport News All-City Middle School and High School Orchestras.
-Currently, Mrs. Nixon conducts the Williamsburg Youth Orchestra’s Concert and Chamber Strings, the Peninsula Youth Orchestra Sinfonia, and teaches privately.
+Currently, Mrs. Nixon conducts the Williamsburg Youth Orchestra’s Concert and Chamber Strings, teaches orchestra at Toano Middle School, and teaches privately.

 Mr. Jordan Stehle